Worried about how this morning's wintry blast will affect your day? Here's what you need to know | CBC News

-Highway closures, winter travel advisories in place as wintery blast hits northwestern Ontario
+Buses cancelled, some schools closed, and postal service ended as storm moves through Thunder Bay

-We'll also provide frequent updates on Superior Morning — just click on the link in the story
+About 15-20 cm expected Wednesday before snow turns to rain later in the day

-There's a number of winter weather warnings in place this morning across areas of the northwest.
+There's a number of winter weather advisories in place across areas of northwestern Ontario Wednesday, resulting in some closures and cancellations in the region.

-Much of the region was blanketed in a layers of ice and snow overnight, with snow expected to continue into the weekend.
+Environment Canada has issued a winter storm warning as the latest spring storm rolls through, including a snowfall warning in Thunder Bay.
+The weather warnings cover Kenora, Fort Frances, Dryden, Ignace, and Thunder Bay.
+Snowfall accumulations of 15 to 25 centimetres are expected by this evening.

-Environment Canada has issued a winter storm warning for areas stretching from Atikokan and Wabakimi, eastwards to Wawa.
-Areas along the northshore of Lake Superior, and north toward the Greenstone area are also under the warning.
+The snow is expected to turn into rain later on in the day as temperatures rise above freezing this afternoon.

 Live highway conditions